EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 Check-in supports the following OpenID Connect/OAuth2 grant types:

 - Authorization Code: used by Web Apps executing on a server.
-- Implicit: used by JavaScript-centric apps (Single Page Applications) executing on the user\'s browser.
 - Token Exchange: used by clients to request and obtain security tokens in support of delegated access to resources.
 - Device Code: used by devices that lack a browser to perform a user-agent based